In This Article

 Factors That Affect How Long it Takes to Sober Up

 It’s impossible to predict how long someone will take to sober up after drinking.
 There are also varying definitions of what it means to be sober.
-One person might behave soberly after several drinks and a high BAC, while another person has just a small amount of alcohol and seems drunk.
+One person might behave soberly after several drinks and a high BAC.
+Another person has just a small amount of alcohol and seems drunk.

 The factors that affect how long it takes someone to sober up include: